julienvollering/DSMdepth/ms/ms.md

 Mean absolute errors of 60 and 56 cm at the two sites — relative to mean depths of 119 and 126 cm — illustrate the practical limitations of these maps.
 Since any given 10 m cell will miss by about 60 cm, applications requiring detailed peat depth in a small area (e.g. < 1 ha) would benefit from measuring depth on the ground rather than relying on the DSM alone.

-Ground-based measurements also have uncertainty [@parryEvaluatingApproachesEstimating2014], but our data show that this error was smaller than the variation in peat depth over short distances (e.g. 100 m).
-Independent probing and GPR measurements up to 2 m apart differed by an average of 29--42 cm (Fig. \@ref(fig:GPRwavevelocity)).
-By comparison, the average variation among measurements 100 m apart was 70--106 cm (Fig. \@ref(fig:semivariograms)).
-We also note that cell-level measurement error that is correlated with predictors (e.g. underestimated depth at high Multi-Resolution Valley Bottom Flatness), will go undetected by cross-validation and does not account for the limited accuracy of our models.
-Ultimately, the effect of measurement error falls mostly outside the scope of DSM, since it can only be evaluated with higher-quality, independent data.

 Although model performance was limited, we improved on the best available map of peat depth (DMK depth class), which is based on field measurements only.
 This highlights the general value of remotely sensed data, whose complete coverage can improve maps even when their association with the variable of interest is weak [@mulderUseRemoteSensing2011].
-Since remotely sensed data are widely available, improvements to soil maps as shown here are readily achievable at low cost.
+Since remotely sensed data are widely available, improvements to soil maps as shown here are readily achievable at low cost [@minasnyDigitalMappingPeatlands2019].
-This point is recognized and reflected in the rise of DSM [@minasnyDigitalMappingPeatlands2019].

 DMK peat depth classes were a worse predictor of peat depth than our models even though we calibrated them with the same data (Fig. \@ref(fig:modelMetrics)).
-That is: we gave DMK and the DSM equal footing for a fair comparison.
 If we had taken the DMK peat depth classes at face value and assumed depths according to their class definitions (<1 m, >1 m), they would have performed worse and the advantage of the DSM would be greater.
 The advantage of the DSM was not large in absolute terms (9 cm and 21 cm improvements in mean absolute error), but it explained much more of the variation in depth (improvements in R^2^ of 0.16 and 0.19).
-We attribute this result to the poor spatial and thematic resolution of DMK peat depth, which precludes a robust correlation with peat depths varying from 0--8 m at fine spatial scales.
+We attribute this result to the poor spatial and thematic resolution of DMK peat depth, which precludes a robust correlation with peat depths.

-The performance of our terrain- and radiometric-based maps could have been improved with a spatially explicit mapping approach like regression kriging.
+The accuracy of our mapping could have been improved with a spatially explicit approach like regression kriging.
-By ignoring spatial autocorrelation in peat depth (i.e. the n in *scorpan*), we have not extracted all of the information about peat depth in the study area out of the training data.
-If we were to put our DSM approach into production for published maps, we would harness the spatial component, but the actual maps for Ørskogfjellet and Skrimfjella are not of primary interest in this study.
-Moreover, residuals of the RF predictions showed weak spatial structure at Skrimfjella, and only up to a range of 150 m at Ørskogfjellet.
+However, residuals of the RF predictions showed weak spatial structure at Skrimfjella, and only up to a range of 150 m at Ørskogfjellet.
 Therefore, the improvement from regression kriging would be small overall and limited to parts of the maps close to measurements.

 ### Similar error but less explanatory power in Norwegian peatlands

-Compared to other studies using terrain and radiometric data to predict peat depth, our models explained less variability in peat depth but generally produced better or comparable error magnitude (R^2^ vs. mean absolute error or root mean square error; @wadouxIntegratedApproachEvaluation2022).
+Compared to other studies using terrain and radiometric data to predict peat depth, our models explained less variability in peat depth but generally produced better or comparable error magnitude [R^2^ vs. mean absolute error or root mean square error, @wadouxIntegratedApproachEvaluation2022].
 It is important to keep in mind that differences in peat depth distributions, spatial scales, and evaluation methods make direct performance comparisons precarious.
 More standardized reporting would help but not eliminate this consideration.
 For example, R^2^ is sensitive to high leverage, extreme values, so it will evaluate a right-skewed distribution differently than a symmetrical distribution.